j1sk1ss/NIFAT32/README.md

 - fat32_bootstruct - `fat_bootstruct` itself historically contain information only for FAT16 and FAT12 filesystems, that's why, for FAT32 support, bootstruct has special field `extended_section`.

 Main idea here is checksum support and twice-backup with noise-immune encoding.
 Additional checksum verification can lower the probability of damaged data.
 For checksum generation, the `crc32` function was used, implemented according to [this article](https://arxiv.org/html/2412.16398v1).
 Why was `crc32` used?
 This function is a common solution for error-detection.
-Also, this algorithm has some advantages as discussed in [this topic](https://theses.liacs.nl/pdf/2014-2015NickvandenBosch.pdf). </br>
+Also, this algorithm has some advantages as discussed in [this topic](https://theses.liacs.nl/pdf/2014-2015NickvandenBosch.pdf).
+Hamming code encoding was chosen for noise-immune encoding.
+The reason for this choice and approaches of implementation will be explained below. </br>
-For example modification of `directory_entry_t` was simple.
-Here is the source structure:
+The next step is modifying the source data structures to optimize them for the specified embedded solution.
+For example, the `directory_entry_t`.
+Below is the original structure:

 ```
 typedef struct directory_entry {